An organization that incorporates good corporate governance practices at the core of its mission must be concerned with its own governance.

 This issue, which has been a priority for Amec since its creation, is revised on a regular basis.

 Amec’s Board of Directors is the Association’s highest authority.
-It is comprised of 18 Amec’s members currently serving three-year terms.
+It is comprised in a group of 11 – 15 Amec’s members currently serving 2 (two) years.
 Amec’s Board meets four times a year.
 Most of them are investment directors or partners at management corporations with a high level of representation and experience in the Brazilian capital market.
 In accordance with AMEC bylaws, the Board is evenly composed of representatives from three main categories – fund managers who work either independently or are employed by financial institutions, pension funds, and foreign investors.

-Amec’s Management Board is comprised of its CEO and by one third of the Board of Director’s members, who serve as vice presidents.
-The Management Board meets on a monthly basis and directly monitors the Association’s activities.
+The Executive Board is comprised of the Chief Executive Office and 6 Executive Vice Presidents elected by the Board of Directors for a term of 2 (two) years.
+The Executive Board meets on a monthly basis and directly monitors the Association’s activities.

 The Technical Committee (TC) meetings complete the Association’s governance system.
 The TC discusses and manages all of the association’s topics of interest.
-Recommendations are further submitted for approval to the Management Board and/or Board of Directors, as the case may be.
-In 2012, the Technical Committee met 13 times via videoconference calls in Rio and São Paulo, with an average participation of 20 members.
+Recommendations are further submitted for approval to the Executive Board and/or Board of Directors, as the case may be.